-This course is an introduction to computer organization and architecture.
-Topics include Boolean algebra, combinational and sequential circuit design, storage mechanisms and their organization, the instruction cycle in a simple CPU, and the role of assembly language in understanding the hardware/software interface.
+This course will focus on the basics of computer organization and architecture.
+Topics include: Boolean algebra, combinational and sequential circuit design, storage mechanisms and their organization, the instruction cycle in a simple CPU, and the role of assembly language in understanding the hardware/software interface.
+(3 credits)

 Student Learning Outcomes (SLOs)